 Vital Dollar may receive compensation from companies, products, and services covered on our site.
 For more details, please read about how we make money.

 Although common investments like stocks and mutual funds may be the first thing that comes to mind when you think about investing, there are plenty of other options out there.
-In fact, the number of options is increasing as you can easily find and invest in many different opportunities online.
+In fact, the number of available alternative investments is increasing as you can easily find and invest in many different alternative assets online.

 Investments aside from stocks, bonds, and cash are typically considered “alternative investments“.
 Because this definition only excludes a few types of investments, there are countless possibilities that could fall under the umbrella of an alternative investment.